-In March of 2019, the Institute of Medicine has updated the Dietary References Intakes (DRI) for sodium and potassium last established in 2005.
+In March of 2019, the National Academy of Medicine has updated the Dietary References Intakes (DRI) for sodium and potassium last established in 2005.
 The DRI for potassium has decreased, while sodium has an entirely new recommendation category.

 The updated values

 Sodium – a new recommendation called the ‘ Chronic Disease Risk Reduction’ intake has been established at 2,300 mg of sodium per day for adults.
 This means adults consuming more than that value should aim to reduce their intake to reduce chronic disease risk.